 New model update

 The Sony WF-1000XM5 have been released since I filmed my comparison video.
-I’ve been testing them recently, and the active noise cancellation appears to be better than the XM4 model.
-That said, I’m not convinced it’s so much better that it’s worth paying the extra for when the XM4 are still available for a significantly lower price.
+I’ve been testing them recently, and the active noise cancellation appears to be a bit better than the XM4 model.
+That said, I’m not convinced it’s so much better that it’s worth paying the extra if you can still find the XM4 for a lower price.

 4. SleepPhones